 It all depends on the day, what took place, and what “other” trash you managed to pick up.

-Hopefully you had a conversation with the park manager or property owner on where trash is suppose to go once collected into bags.
+Hopefully, you had a conversation with the park manager or property owner on where trash is supposed to go once collected into bags.

 I find it outrageous that some promoter’s think that once it’s in a trash bag, that’s it, and leave it just to the side of where they had registration.

 Others think that you can just stack your trash bags by a park trash can and call it a day.